 We conducted the audit of financial statements in accordance with the Standards on Auditing ("SAs") specified under section 143(10)of the Act.
 Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of thefinancial statements section of our report.
 We are independent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India ("ICAI") together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Act and the Rules thereunder, and we have fulfilled our other ethical responsibilitiesin accordance with these requirements and the ICAI's Code of Ethics.
 We believe that the audit evidence we have obtained is sufficientand appropriate to provide a basis for our opinion on the financial statements.

-We draw attention to the following matters in notes to the financial statements: -
+We draw attention to the following note of the financial statements: -

 Our opinion is not modified in respect of the above matter.